 There is a lot of hype about the Internet of Things (IoT), as the technology has finally emerged into mainstream public view.
 IoT is changing our lives right from how we drive, to how we make purchases and even how we get energy for our home, and what not?
 But, there are also serious security risks associated with this technology.
-As the IoT ecosystem expands, so does the attack surface for cybercriminals to exploit and other potential threats and security issues.
+As the IoT ecosystem expands, so does the attack surface for cybercriminals to exploit and other potential threats and security issues and many companies are starting to look into vulnerability management software that may be able to help with their security.
 In this post, we will talk about the IoT vulnerabilities and a few potential solutions.

 The Devil’s Ivy: IoT Vulnerabilities